Oh my, where to start? It has always seemed a pity to me that we need to make mistakes from which to learn.

 There are reasons to read all the instructions about positioning the fabric correctly.
 If you think you know better, you could end up with

-- What about a collar which has the pattern running upside down.
+3. What about a collar that has the pattern running upside down?

 A very good friend was asked to make a bridesmaid dress for a client.
 The beautiful fabric was supplied and the pattern but unfortunately something dreadful happened.